jamrok/linux-academy-toolkit/roles/change_linux_academy_server_password/README.md

 # change_linux_academy_server_password

   For all linux academy servers:
-  - Change any specified user's current SSH password to a new password (and for `root` if default creds given)
+  - Change any specified user's current SSH password to a new password (and for `root` if default user is given)
-  - Setup ssh keys for specified user (and for `root` if default creds given)
+  - Setup ssh keys for specified user (and for `root` if default user is given)
   - Create or update static inventory file `la_hosts.yml` for use with ansible

 ## Task Summary
   - Ensure Linux Academy username is provided
   - Determine whether to use regular hostname or alternative names
   - Dynamically add to ansible hosts list from the local machine
   - Obtain SSH Username, Current Password and New Password
   - Prepare to change password for provided user.
-    - If default user (`user`) and password (`123456`) is given, also change creds for `root` user
+    - If default user (`user`) is given, also change creds for `root` user
   - Get IP for each host
   - Get Remote Host Key (ignore security implications, assume host is safe)
   - Add Remote Host Key to Known Hosts File